 1. Always test your soil before adding soil amendments.
 In most cases, the soil already has sufficient nutrients to support a fescue lawn.
 The addition of any fertilizer in such cases is a waste of time and money, and leads to unnecessary pollutants in runoff.

 2. The best time to conduct a soil nutrient test is in late summer or early fall (late August to early September).
 This provides a good estimate of the soil nutrient conditions in advance of fall fertilizing.

 3. Fall is the best time to apply fertilizer to lawns composed of cool season grasses, since these grasses have a strong late season growth spurt that builds their root systems for the following year.

-4. Most loamy and sandy loam soils seldom require fertilizing, if ever.
-However, dry sandy soils are often acidic and have a low nutrient holding capacity.
-The first step in amending sandy soils is to check the pH to see if liming is necessary.
+4. Most loamy and sandy loam soils seldom, if ever, require fertilizing.
+However, the first step in amending sandy soils is to check the pH to see if liming is necessary.
 Lime is essential in facilitating the availability of nutrients in the soil.
-Without first correcting the pH, the addition of fertilizer is a waste of time.
+Without first correcting the pH, any addition of fertilizer is a waste of time.

-8. Never apply fertilizers that are high in Nitrogen to your No Mow Lawn.
+6. Never apply fertilizers that are high in Nitrogen to your No Mow Lawn.
 Nitrogen promotes lush leaf growth, but does not help build the all-important root system of the fescues in No Mow.
-Increased leaf growth also hastens the formation of thatch, and requires more frequent mowing.
+Increased leaf growth only serves to hasten the formation of thatch, and leads to more frequent mowing.